 Wet the paper towel until it’s moist, but not soaked.
 If it’s dripping water it’s too wet.

-Place the seeds onto the damp paper towel and put into the plastic baggy, or tupperware container.
+Place the seeds onto the damp paper towel and put them into the plastic baggy, or Tupperware container.

 You can place these in your kitchen cupboard or closet, someplace that is dark and a little cool.
 Check on them every day to make sure the paper towel is still damp.